Landed gentry: Burke's Landed Gentry

 The popularity of Burke's Landed Gentry gave currency to the expression Landed Gentry as a description of the untitled upper classes in England (although the book also included families in Wales, Scotland and Ireland, where, however, social structures were rather different).
+Burke's Landed Gentry continued to appear at regular intervals throughout the 19th and 20th centuries.
+A review of the 1952 edition in Time noted: